A quarter of working Australians spend more than three hours a week worrying about their personal finances

 Workers’ worries about money matters is costing Australian business an estimated $55.2 billion a year in lost productivity, with 25% of Australian workers spending more than three hours a week worrying about their personal finances at work.

-Over a quarter of working Australians also say their financial situation keeps them up at night, while a third say it is a cause of stress.
+Over a quarter of working Australians also say their financial situation keeps them up at night and a third say it is a cause of stress.

 The survey measures the Financial Fitness Index, which combines respondents’ level of financial control, capacity to absorb financial shock, their planning and financial freedom.

-, founder of Map My Plan, said Australian workers’ financial fitness had plateaued at 113 out of a possible 200, similar to last year’s result of 114.
+Paul Feeney, founder of Map My Plan said Australian workers’ financial fitness had plateaued at 113 out of a possible 200, similar to last year’s result of 114.

 Feeney said, “Australian workers are now saving a little more for a rainy day, because we are more worried about our financial future.
 Notably, people are increasingly concerned about housing affordability, relying on the pension, and healthcare costs.”

 Those who are particularly worried, and often doing it tough, include renters, casual workers, women and Generation Y.